Updated June 17, 2022

 If you aren’t keen on going brand new and want to keep the budget as low as possible, the 10 bikes listed here are all great options.
 All the bikes mentioned here are reliable and affordable (prices checked via eBay, Kelly Blue Book, and Auto Trader).

 Use these prices as a guide and a starting place for negotiations, but expect some variance based on where you’re looking.
-Depending on your circumstances you maybe be able to get some of these bikes for even cheaper than the prices I listed.
+Depending on your circumstances, you maybe be able to get some of these bikes for even cheaper than the prices I listed.

 Don’t forget: Save Money for Motorcycle Gear & Training!

-Of course a motorcycle and gear are useless without the proper training.
-I always recommend people get in person instruction on how to ride.
-There are courses offered by MSF, Harley Davidson, and STARS depending on where you live.
+Finally, a motorcycle and gear are both useless without proper training.
+I always recommend people get in-person instruction on how to ride.
+There are courses offered by MSF, Harley Davidson, and STARS (depending on where you live).
 Often those training courses cost between $100-200 and last a weekend.